LudovicLeGuen/MyFoodyBook/README.md

 ## Credits
 ### Code
 The developer has consulted countless times Stack Overflow and W3Schools in ordeer to build the game.
-The code inspired by other developpers is commented directly in the code.
+The development choices were HEAVILY inspired by [Viva la nacho](https://viva-la-nacho.herokuapp.com/ "Viva la nacho ") by Matthey Hurrell, a fellow Code Institute student.
+Also, The Code Institute "i Think Therefore I blog" course was a solid reference.

 [Back to top ⇧](#My-foody-book)

 ## Acknowledgements
 I would like to thank:
-* My wife  for her patience and her kind words when I was in doubt.
+* My wife Dominika for her patience, support and tests to help me do as much as I could between my 3 jobs.
-* my mentor, Seun, for her counseling and her contagious enthusiasm and love for coding.
+* My mentor, Seun, for her counseling and help.
-* my fellow coding students of Code institue who have been invaluable on Slack.
+* My fellow coding students of Code institue who have been invaluable on Slack.
+* And last but most definitely not the least....
+TUTORING!!!!!!
+I would not have had a chance without them.
+I spent so much time thre that I believe i have had a chat with every sibgle on eof them.

 [Back to top ⇧](#My-foody-book)